akimelo/flutterScatter/README.md

 # flutterScatter
-This is flutter test App
+This is flutter test SNS App.